julianidiart/notes/books/the-staff-engineers-path.md

 - **You Communicate Often and Well**

   - Senior staff engineers must possess strong _communication_ skills as most of their work involves _conveying ideas_, _aligning teams_, and ensuring smooth _collaboration_.

+#### Understanding Your Role

+- **Where in the Organization Do You Sit?**

+  - Reporting to _higher levels_ (e.g., director) offers _broader perspectives_ but _less time with managers_, while reporting _lower_ (e.g., line managers) provides _closer guidance_ but _limits influence_.

+- **What’s Your Scope?**

+  - **Scope** defines the domain a staff engineer is responsible for, with the expectation of influencing both short- and long-term technical goals.
+  - _Too broad_ a scope can _dilute impact_, while _too narrow_ a scope _risks missed opportunities_ and _overengineering_.

+- **What Shape Is Your Role?**

+  - Staff engineers may work deeply in one area or broadly across multiple teams, depending on their _style_ and the _organization's needs_.
+  - Engineers need to _balance_ technical skills with product, project, and people management responsibilities as they grow in seniority.

+- **The Hyperspecialist Career Path**

+  - A **hyperspecialist**, though valuable, may have limited long-term influence in most organizations.

+- **How Much Do You Want to Code?**

+  - Engineers should consider how much coding they need or want to do and balance it with leadership and strategic responsibilities.